CONSERVATION WORK

 More On Habitat, Crevice Dens, Ledge Mysteries & Conservation Work

 The first photo is of Dr. Raymond L. Ditmars, a herpetologist, zoologist and head curator of reptiles at the Bronx Zoo (Then called the The New York Zoological Society) in the late 1800s, when it first opened, through the early 1900s.
-He was the biggest name zoologist in the public eye and one of the more outspoken herpetologists of his time, giving public lectures, and often appearing in newspapers to answer questions about snakes from readers, but also particularly about his adventures collecting snakes, in full page newspaper spreads and books that he wrote on reptile hunting expeditons, many of them at sites in the northeast.
-This photo shows him laying down at a site called the Crystal Lake Den, which is a rocky shelf on the edge of a pristine lake in the southern tier of New York.
-At ground level, and ten feet from the water, timber rattlesnakes made their home in the cave-like crevice with slabs of fractured stone, that Ditmars is seen laying on, likely around 1915, the same rock as seen in the second photo, which I took when visiting the site in 2019.
+He was the biggest name zoologist in the public eye and one of the more outspoken herpetologists of his time, giving public lectures, and often appearing in newspapers to answer questions about snakes from readers, an in particular, in writings on his adventures collecting snakes, in full page newspaper spreads and in books that he wrote on reptile hunting expeditons, many of them at sites in the northeast.
+This photo shows him lying down at a site called the 'Crystal Lake Den', which is a rocky shelf on the edge of a pristine lake in the southern tier of New York.
+At ground level, and ten feet from the water, timber rattlesnakes made their home in the cave-like crevice with slabs of fractured stone, that Ditmars is seen lying on, likely around 1915, the same rock as seen in the second photo, which I took when visiting the site in 2019.
 The area was on the property of a boy scout camp, which remains, and soon the young boy scouts were involved, being paid a bounty to collect them for the zoo.
-This got out of hand and within 15 or so years, all of the snakes were gone.
-A sad tale, it seems the solution is to reintroduce the snakes to this amazing and unique site – but most of the parents of our nation’s next bright leaders, in their little do-good uniforms, don’t feel the same way.
-Still, the possibility remains for justice for these creatures that called this little cave their home for many thousands of years. *CLICK ON PHOTOS TO ENLARGE
+This got out of hand and within 15 or so years, all of the snakes were gone, as evident in the third photo - an article on the collecting of the snakes, before the collectors knew thatthey were well on their way to wiping out the entire population.
+A sad tale, it seems the solution is to reintroduce the snakes to this amazing and unique site – but most of the parents of our nation’s next bright leaders, don’t feel the same way.
+Still, the possibility remains for justice for these creatures that called this unique ledge their home for many thousands of years, and my hopes, in the future, is to organize efforts to relocate the boy scout camp (there are literally thousands of acres of unused space in the surrounding area, to better protect both the snakes and the kids.) *CLICK ON PHOTOS TO ENLARGE

 Blue Mountains, Australia Trip 2024